Ruebennase/EventStoreML/README.md

 Every `.esml` file is an **append-only event store that defines its own meanings over time through events**.

-Its core consists of exactly one must-understand event type, `TypeDeclared`, expressed in pure JSON Schema.
+Its core consists of exactly one must-understand event type, `TypeDeclared`, expressed in JSON Schema.
 All other types, schemas, and instances are declared, validated, and evolved through events.

 Underlying idea: Event sourcing has proven powerful — so why not explore using event store files in places where we usually rely on static state snapshots (like config files or model markup files)?